MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/building-and-sending-a-brb.md

 ---
-title: Building and Sending a BRB
+title: Building and sending a Bluetooth request block (BRB)
-description: Building and Sending a BRB
+description: Building and sending a Bluetooth request block (BRB)
 keywords:
 - Bluetooth WDK , Bluetooth request blocks
 - BRBs WDK
 - Bluetooth WDK , request blocks
 - sending BRBs
 - return values WDK Bluetooth
-ms.date: 04/20/2017
+ms.date: 10/06/2022
 ---

-# Building and Sending a BRB
+# Building and sending a Bluetooth request block (BRB)

 The following procedure outlines the general process that a profile driver follows to build and send a Bluetooth request block (BRB).
 A BRB is a block of data that describes the Bluetooth operation to perform.

-### <span id="to_build_and_send_a_brb"></span><span id="TO_BUILD_AND_SEND_A_BRB"></span>To Build and Send a BRB
+## To build and send a BRB

 1. Allocate an IRP.
 For more information about how to use IRPs, see [Handling IRPs](../kernel/handling-irps.md).

-2. Allocate a BRB.
+1. Allocate a BRB.
 To allocate BRBs, call the [**BthAllocateBrb**](/windows-hardware/drivers/ddi/bthddi/nc-bthddi-pfnbth_allocate_brb) function that the Bluetooth driver stack exports for use by profile drivers.
 To obtain a pointer to the *BthAllocateBrb* function, see [Querying for Bluetooth Interfaces](querying-for-bluetooth-interfaces.md).

-3. Initialize the parameters of the BRB.
+1. Initialize the parameters of the BRB.
 Each BRB uses a corresponding structure.
 Set the members of the structure according to the intended use.
 For a list of BRBs and their corresponding structures see [Using the Bluetooth Driver Stack](using-the-bluetooth-driver-stack.md).

-4. Initialize the parameters of the IRP.
+1. Initialize the parameters of the IRP.
 Set the **MajorFunction** member of the IRP to IRP\_MJ\_INTERNAL\_DEVICE\_CONTROL.
 Set the **Parameters.DeviceIoControl.IoControlCode** member to IOCTL\_INTERNAL\_BTH\_SUBMIT\_BRB.
 Set the **Parameters.Others.Argument1** member to point to the BRB.

-5. Pass the IRP down the driver stack.
+1. Pass the IRP down the driver stack.
 Call [**IoCallDriver**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iocalldriver) to send the IRP to the next-lower driver.

 The following pseudocode example demonstrates how to set up a L2CAP Ping BRB for the Bluetooth driver stack to process.

-**Note**  For readability, the following pseudocode example does not demonstrate error handling.
+For readability, the example does not demonstrate error handling.

 ```cpp
 #include <bthddi.h>